refrigerator18/3D_Airport_Departures/readme.md

 The next step in data collection was finding a live airplane API (preferably free) that had the information I needed, which was departure airport, arrival airport, ICAO code, and to be able to filter flights by time frame.
 For this I chose the OpenSky Network Live API (https://openskynetwork.github.io/opensky-api/)

 ## Code Walkthrough
-In this section I will focus more on the main logic of the code, more than the styling of the globe.
+Say the user enters KSFO (San Fransisco International) and clicks "View Flights"...

+The first step is finding the right time frame for the API call, the function

 As soon as a user searches for an airport, the getTimes() function,